 There are many high-profile believers on Wall Street who need your prayers and support.

-Dave Cook, a part-time Priority Associates staff member with Campus Crusade for Christ, meets with many in the Wall Street community each week.
+Dave Cook, a part-time Priority Associates staff member with Cru, meets with many in the Wall Street community each week.

 Several have lost their jobs.
 Yet there's a group of 12 Christian men who meet twice a month for Bible study and authentic conversation about life, work and faith on Wall Street.